-Recommendation: It was requested that, in the future, any specific funding allocated to organisations be itemised in the budget scrutiny report.
+It was requested that, in the future, any specific funding allocated to organisations be itemised.
 This would help clarify which funds would be applied earlier or later, allowing for a better understanding of the proposals.

 New Local Membership:

 A £20,000 allocation was proposed for a new local think tank.
 The think tank was a membership organisation with various local authorities and other groups as members, providing access to policy advice.
 The policy team is small, so this resource was considered useful but not essential.
 The entire funding for this was ultimately removed.